Welcome to Anatomy & Physiology!

 a) Nervous System

 - Come to class on time, prepared and ready to work.
-You must be signed in and seated to be counted on time.
 If you are delayed elsewhere within campus, you will need to secure a legible written pass to be admitted.
 The pass is only for admittance purposes.

 - Attend to your personal needs before coming to class.
 You will be allowed to leave class only in an emergency.
 An emergency in A&P is defined as: hemorrhaging, severe hypohydration, or emesis.

 - Safety first!
-We want to keep you safe during any lab activity therefore it is important that you observe safety rules.
 Violations of safety rules will result in a maximum grade of 70.
-Depending on the severity of the offense, you may be timed out from the activity.
-Once that happens, you automatically get a zero for that particular activity.
+Depending on the severity of the offense, you may be removed from the activity and earn a grade of “0” for that particular activity.

-- Always write your first and last name, full date, and class period in order to get credit for any and all work that you turn in.
+- Always write your first and last name, full date, and class period to get credit for all work you turn in.

 - Write neatly and legibly.
 I will grade only what I can read!